+44 (0)20 7306 email@example.com

 Trusts, Tax, Probate & Estates

 Simon has a specialist trusts and estates practice.
-He is frequently instructed in his own right, although he has also been led on several larger cases.
-He is a mixture of contentious and non-contentious work, both onshore and offshore.
+He is frequently instructed in his own right, although he also acts as junior counsel in more substantial disputes.
+He undertakes a mixture of contentious and non-contentious work, both onshore and offshore.
 His instructions span the whole spectrum of Chambers’ work including: advising trustees in relation to the administration of a trust (including charitable trusts as well as commercial and private trusts), appearing as sole and junior counsel in breach of trust claims and claims challenging trustees’ decision-making generally, acting in probate disputes and Inheritance Act claims and advising in relation to TOLATA claims and family trust disputes.

 Notable instructions include:

-- Appearing (with Andrew Mold) in Long v Rodman EWHC 753 (Ch) on behalf of two of four daughters who successfully sought the removal of a Court-appointed professional administrator of their father’s estate in a heavily contested application under s.
+- Appearing (with Andrew Mold QC) in Long v Rodman EWHC 753 (Ch), EWHC 2451 (Ch) on behalf of two of four daughters who successfully sought the removal of a Court-appointed professional administrator of their father’s estate in a heavily contested application under s.
 50 of the Administration of Justice Act 1985.

 - Appearing (with Emily Campbell) for the professional trustees in Labrouche v Frey; Re Olga Martin-Montis Will Trusts EWHC 268 (Ch).
 This was a seven-week trial in which a beneficiary of English will trusts alleged numerous breaches of trust by the trustees over a period spanning the 1980s to 2010.
 The claim raised a number of questions of Liechtenstein, Swiss and English law.